Moving to New York City: 12 Things That Make NYC A Great Place to Live

 While the cost of living in New York City may be higher than the national average, having the best food, entertainment, and education within easy reach comes at a price.
 As with many cities with a high cost of living, most residents have decided the unique and exciting city is worth the price tag.

 Most prospective residents will first encounter the cost of living when they look at the rental market.
 Looking at the city as a whole, rent starts at $2,500 monthly, but it's not uncommon to see luxury apartments starting at $8,500.
 The cost of rent creeps upwards with increases in amenities, bedrooms, and square footage.
 Average rent prices vary from borough to borough too.
 For example, the average Manhattan rent is over $5,000.

 Houses are similarly on the upper end of the spectrum, with the median home sale price at roughly $700,000.
 The median price of homes for sale in the borough of Manhattan is about $1,300,000.

 New York City is also among a few cities that charge a personal income tax.
 Depending on the tax bracket, New York City residents pay anywhere from 3% to 4% on personal income earned.
 Additionally, sales and use tax in New York are about 9%.

 The average annual income in New York City is significantly higher than the national average (roughly $50,000 annually versus roughly $30,000 annually).
 By preemptively adjusting your budget, you can quickly adapt to the cost of living.

 Decide on a Neighborhood

-There are hundreds of neighborhoods in New York City.
+There are hundreds of neighborhoods to choose from, so deicing if you should move to New York City is just the first step.
 It helps prospective residents to first understand the five boroughs of New York City:

 - The Bronx